|

 I'll Never Get Over You | Everly Brothers |

 A massive leap up the Fab Forty from #31 to #12 for Hang on Sloopy.
 Originally titled My Girl Sloopy the song was first recorded by the Vibrations in 1964.
-The McCoys' version, a huge hit on both sides of the pond, is now the official rock record of the state of Ohio.
-US States usually have official birds and flowers, but (unless things have changed since this feature appeared in 2008) Ohio is the only one to have an official rock song. |
+The McCoys' version, a huge hit on both sides of the pond, is now the official rock record of the Ohio State University.
+Unless things have changed since this feature appeared in 2008, Ohio is the only university to have an official rock song. |

 ![]() |